 CIDP is a type of acquired immune-mediated inflammatory disorder.
 It isn’t contagious, but it’s chronic.
-In other words, the disease is long term, and once you develop it, you’ll likely live with symptoms and complications of the disorder for the remainder of your life.
+Once you develop it, you’ll likely live with symptoms and complications of the disorder for the remainder of your life.

-CIDP, like the other inflammatory disorders that are similar to it, affects your peripheral nervous system.
+CIDP affects your peripheral nervous system.
 This includes the nerves outside your brain and spinal cord.
-Knowing the different symptoms of each disorder and how they progress can help you and your doctor determine which is affecting your body.
+Knowing the different symptoms of each disorder and how they progress can help you and a doctor determine which is affecting your body.

 Tingling, burning, and numbness may develop.
 You may also notice changes to your senses, including loss of taste, decreased sensitivity to touch, and more.

-Doctors and researchers aren’t clear what causes CIDP, but they do know it’s the result of an abnormal immune response.
+Doctors and researchers aren’t certain what causes CIDP, but they do know it’s the result of an autoimmune response.
 The immune system overreacts to a normal, healthy part of the body.
-It treats the myelin like invading bacteria or viruses, and destroys it.
+It treats the myelin like it treats invading bacteria or viruses and destroys it.
 For that reason, CIDP is classified as an autoimmune disease.

-Neither CIDP nor GBS damage your central nervous system.
-Neither affect your mental cognition either.
+Neither CIDP nor GBS damages your central nervous system.
+Neither affects your mental cognition either.

-Most people who are diagnosed with GBS can point to a recent illness or infection that preceded the inflammatory disorder.
+Most people who receive a GBS diagnosis can point to a recent illness or infection that preceded the inflammatory disorder.
 Doctors think this infectious or viral illness can wreak havoc on the immune system and cause an unusual response.
 In the case of GBS, the immune system starts attacking the myelin and nerves.
-This is not the case with CIDP.

 CIDP is difficult to diagnose.
 It’s a rare disorder, so doctors may rule out more common diseases or disorders first before they reach a CIDP diagnosis.

-To reach the diagnosis, your doctor may use several tests and exams.
-First, your doctor will likely take a detailed medical history and ask you to explain in as much detail as possible when symptoms started, and how or if they’ve changed.
-For a CIDP diagnosis, you must experience symptoms for at least eight weeks.
+To reach the diagnosis, a doctor may use several tests and exams.
+First, the doctor will likely take a detailed medical history and ask you to explain in as much detail as possible when symptoms started, and how or if they’ve changed.
+For a CIDP diagnosis, you must experience symptoms for at least 8 weeks.

-Likewise, a spinal fluid analysis and blood or urine tests can help your doctor rule out other possible causes for your symptoms.
+Likewise, a spinal fluid analysis and blood or urine tests can help a doctor rule out other possible causes for your symptoms.

 Other treatments include:

-Before you begin exercising, however, talk with your doctor.
+Before you begin exercising, however, talk with a doctor.
 It’s important you adopt an exercise program that works for your fitness level.
 Overexerting yourself may lead to muscle damage.
-This can slow recovery and exacerbate symptoms of CIDP.
+This can slow recovery and worsen the symptoms of CIDP.

 Each person living with CIDP has a different outlook.
 Life with this disorder varies widely from person to person.
 Some people will experience a spontaneous recovery and only show symptoms of the disorder from time to time.
-Others may experience periods of partial recovery, but maintain a slow, steady progression of symptoms.
+Others may experience periods of partial recovery but experience a slow, steady progression of symptoms.

 The best way to improve your outlook is to get a diagnosis early and start treatment right away.
 CIDP can be hard to diagnose.
-That makes quickly finding a treatment a challenge.
-The sooner you can start treatment, the more likely you are to prevent damage to nerves.
+That makes timely treatment a challenge.
+The sooner you can start treatment, the more likely you are to prevent damage to the nerves.